-Each slice has only 3g net carbs, which is fantastic because we can enjoy deserts even on strict low carb diets.
+Each serving has only 2g net carbs, which is fantastic because we can enjoy deserts even on strict low carb diets.

 Keto Brownies with Coconut Flour

-I made this recipe using only coconut flour so if you are allergic to almonds here’s a recipe you can enjoy.
-My last keto brownies recipe became very fast one of your favorites.
-I received many amazing photos with your homemade brownies and great feedback.
+I made this gluten-free brownie recipe using only coconut flour, so if you are allergic to almonds, here’s a recipe you can enjoy.
+My last keto brownies recipe quickly became one of your favorites.
+I’ve received many amazing photos of your homemade brownies and fantastic feedback.

-That’s incredible how I get to know amazing people all over the world thanks to social media and this blog.
+It’s incredible how I get to connect with amazing people all over the world, thanks to social media and this blog.

-Some of you have requested a recipe without almond flour due to allergies and the fact that almond flour it’s pretty expensive or hard to find where you live.
-I always order my keto baking ingredients from Amazon and search for discounts or sales.
+Some of you have requested a recipe without almond flour due to allergies, not to mention the fact that almond flour can be quite expensive or hard to find in some areas.
+I typically order my keto baking ingredients from Amazon and keep an eye out for discounts or sales.

 Coconut flour is less expensive than almond flour, and you need way less product to make a keto dessert.
-I created this recipe with you in my mind.
-The brownies are dairy-free and amazingly tasty and easy to make.
+I created this recipe with you in mind.
+The brownies are dairy-free, amazingly delicious and easy to make.

-- Cocoa powder – The best is to use unsweetened, high-quality cocoa powder for a maximum chocolate flavor.
+• Cocoa powder – Choose unsweetened, high-quality cocoa powder to ensure a rich chocolate flavor.

-- Coconut Oil – If you are not a fan of the coconut taste, use refined coconut oil because it has a neutral taste.
+• Coconut Oil – If you prefer to avoid a coconut taste, use refined coconut oil, as it has a neutral flavor.

 How to Make Coconut Flour Brownies